Search our Site

 How common is familial hypercholesterolemia?

-About 1 in 250 Canadians is thought to have heterozygous familial hypercholesterolemia (HeFH), however FH is significantly under-recognized in Canada.1 Homozygous-FH (HoFH) is much rarer and expected to affect between 1 in 250,000 and 1 in 1,000,000 Canadians.9 Familial hypercholesterolemia is more common in certain populations due to founder effects: in certain areas of Quebec, the prevalence is as high as 1 in 80; it affects approximately ~1/100 Lebanese and Afrikaners, and 1/67 South African Ashkenazi Jews.2,9,12,13
+About 1 in 250 Canadians is thought to have heterozygous familial hypercholesterolemia (HeFH), however FH is significantly under-recognized in Canada.1 Homozygous-FH (HoFH) is much rarer, and more severe and is expected to affect between 1 in 250,000 and 1 in 1,000,000 Canadians.8 FH is more common in certain populations due to founder effects: in certain areas of Quebec, the prevalence is as high as 1 in 80.9

 How is familial hypercholesterolemia diagnosed?